ivanyordanovgt/brawl-stars-bot/Code.md

    self.Play.get_specific_data(frame)
 ```
 **What does it do** <br>
 Brawl Stars is a very dynamic game.
 Detecting specific brawlers, instead of just enemies, can be unreliable but useful.
-Instead of using two models simultaneously, which slows the bot by 48%, it's better to use the specific brawler
-model 1-3 times a second.
-This works because a third model detect brawlers at the start screen, ensuring it's known what brawlers to expect.
-If the data is correct, it can be saved and used to estimate enemy's brawler by the positions.
+Instead of using two models simultaneously, which slows the bot by 48%, it's better to use the specific brawler model 1-3 times a second.
+This works because a third model detects brawlers at the start screen, ensuring it's known what brawlers to expect.
+If the data is correct, it can be saved and used to estimate the enemy's brawler by their positions.

 And let's see the final lines of code
 ```